juangracia/proppilot/README.md

-# PropPilot 🏠
+# MiRent 🏠

 A comprehensive property rental management system built with Spring Boot and React.

 ## Overview

-PropPilot is a full-stack application designed to help property managers efficiently manage rental properties, tenants, and payments.
+MiRent is a full-stack application designed to help property managers efficiently manage rental properties, tenants, and payments.
 The system provides a modern web interface for tracking property units, managing tenant information, and processing rental payments.

 ## Features